Customer rights and regulations

 - 9 or more hours: CAN$2,400

-We will arrange payment to passengers who are eligible for denied boarding compensation as soon as is operationally feasible, but no later than within 48 hours after boarding is denied.
+We will arrange payment to passengers who are eligible for denied boarding compensation as soon as is operationally feasible, but not later than 48 hours after boarding is denied.

 We will offer compensation in monetary form (e.g. cash, cheque, electronic deposit etc.) or alternative forms of compensation (e.g. vouchers or rebates).
 Passengers have the right to select the option they prefer.
 Alternative forms of compensation may be offered, but will be of higher value than the monetary compensation that is required, and should never expire.